Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Conclusion

 \section{Conclusion}

-We have described two distinct approaches to bounding sums of Lyapunov exponents as well as Lyapunov dimension in ODE systems.
-The general versions of our formulations require optimizing over auxiliary functions in the class $C^1$.
-We prove that most of these formulations give sharp bounds under weak assumptions, but the optimization problems are not tractable in general.
-In the case of ODEs with polynomial right-hand sides, our bounding formulations can be relaxed using SOS constraints, which we again prove are convergent, and which are often computationally tractable using SOS optimization.
-Carrying out such SOS computations for particular ODEs, we obtained nearly perfect bounds in challenging examples.
-For one of the examples, the sphere projection method gave much better conditioned SDPs in practice.
-For the other example, the shifted spectrum method was more appropriate due to onerous memory requirements of the sphere projection method.
-In \cref{sec:duffing}, we demonstrated how the results of our bounding methods could be used to find the optimal, potentially previously undetected, periodic orbits which maximize the bounds.
+We have described two distinct approaches for computing upper bounds on sums of Lyapunov exponents and on Lyapunov dimension in ODE systems.
+One we call the sphere projection approach, which leads to a deterministic version of the Furstenberg--Khasminskii formula from stochastic dynamics.
+The other we call the shifted spectrum approach.
+In both approaches, our most general formulations require optimizing over auxiliary functions in the class of $C^1$ functions.
+We have proved that most of these formulations give sharp bounds under mild assumptions, but the optimization problems are not tractable in general.
+In the case of ODEs with polynomial right-hand sides, our bounding formulations can be relaxed using SOS constraints, yielding SOS optimization problems that are often computationally tractable, and which often converge to sharp bounds as polynomial degrees are raised.
+By carrying out such SOS computations for particular ODEs, we obtained nearly perfect bounds in challenging examples.
+For the Duffing oscillator example, the sphere projection computations had much better numerical conditioning.
+For the Hamiltonian example, the shifted spectrum computations were easier because the sphere projection computations had onerous memory requirements.
+In both examples, we confirmed sharpness of our best bounds by finding periodic orbits that saturate the bounds to at least 4 digits.
+We also demonstrated, in the Duffing oscillator example, how the results of our bounding computations can be used to find previously undetected orbits that saturate the bounds.

-All of our methods could be used to construct fully rigorous bounds via a computer assisted proof, making use of interval arithmetic or rational projection \citep{goluskin2018bounding, parker2024lorenz}.
-In both of our examples, the results of the SOS programs allowed us to find periodic orbits that attained our bounds to within several digits, thus confirming their sharpness.
+All of our computational methods could be used to construct fully rigorous bounds via computer-assisted proofs, making use of interval arithmetic or rational projection \citep{goluskin2018bounding, parker2024lorenz, parker2025computation}.
 In principle, computer-assisted proofs based on our framework could also give rigorous upper bounds on LEs in partial differential equations, by combining our methods with some in \citet{goluskin2019bounds}, but such computations would be challenging.